headwirecom/aemdc/README.md

 	    temp        Template to be created.
 	    comp        Component to be created.
 	    osgi        Osgi config to be created.
+	    model       Model java class to be created. servlet     Servlet java class to be created. service     Service java class to be created.
 	name:
-	    Template name under /templates used to create a target template (ex. template1) OR
+	    Template name under /templates used to create a target template (ex. contentpage) OR
-	    Component name under /components used to create a target conponent (ex. component1) OR
+	    Component name under /components used to create a target conponent (ex. title) OR
-	    Osgi file name under /config used to create a target osgi config (ex. osgi.1.PID.xml)
+	    Osgi file name under /config used to create a target osgi config (ex. osgi.1.PID.xml) OR
+	    Model file name under /models java package used to create a target model java class (ex.
+SampleSlingModel.java) OR
+	    Service file name under /services java package used to create a target service java class (ex.
+SampleService.java or impl/SampleServiceImpl.java)
+	    OR
+	    Servlet file name under /servlets java package used to create a target servlet java class (ex. impl/SampleSafeMethodsServlet.java)
 	targetname:
 	    Target template name (ex. homepage).
 	    Target component name (ex. my-teaser).
 	    Osgi service PID file name (ex. org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended-myaemproject.xml).
+	    Model/Service/Servlet java class file name (ex.
+SampleSlingModel.java).
 	args:
 	    runmode=<value>
+	                Runmode used in the osgi config folder definition (ex. "author.int" runmode will used to create "config.author.int" folder for osgi service configuration)
 	    <property name>=<property value>
 	                Properties used in the template/component/osgi definition (ex. sling:resourceType=/apps/my-aem-project/components/contentpage)
 	    <properties set>:<property name>=<property value>
 	                Properties used in the template/component/osgi and belongs to one set definition (ex. ph_1_2:property1=value1 ph_1_2:property2=value2)